Expanding Access to Healthcare & Investing in Public Health

 An icon of a stethoscope.

-Signed the FY2023-24 budget into law, which included $5 million for the Help at Home (OPTIONS) program to reduce the waitlist of seniors seeking services that will allow them to stay in their homes and a $1 million investment in grants for Senior Community Centers to improve safety and accessibility to continue to create safe spaces for older Pennsylvanians to gather and socialize.
+Signed the FY2023-24 budget into law, which included $5 million for the Help at Home (OPTIONS) program to reduce the waitlist of seniors seeking services, allowing them to stay in their homes and a $1 million investment in grants for Senior Community Centers to improve safety and accessibility to continue creating safe spaces for older Pennsylvanians to gather and socialize.

 A photograph of Governor Shapiro signing a bill surrounded by older citizens clapping.